spotlightpa/poor-richard/content/news/2024-11-05-SPLPOLLSCLOSEGEN24.md

 twitter-title = "The polls are closed in Pennsylvania.
 Now what?"
 +++

-HARRISBURG — The polls are closed in most of Pennsylvania after an Election Day that saw sporadic issues affecting in-person voting, long lines at college campuses, and what appears to be high turnout.
+HARRISBURG — The polls are closed in Pennsylvania after an Election Day that saw sporadic issues affecting in-person voting, long lines at college campuses, and what appears to be high turnout.

 Now, the real test begins.